Mark692/PhotoPXL/PHPDoc/files/Entity/E_User.php.txt

     /**
-     * Checks whether the username is available.
-Case Sensitive.
+     * Checks whether the username is available
      *
      * @param string $username The username to check
      * @throws queries In case of connection errors